-Name: Eugenia Kumacheva Email: eugenia.kumacheva@

-utoronto.ca Office: LM627 Online office hours: Tuesdays: 3-4 pm
+Name: Eugenia Kumacheva Email: eugenia.kumacheva@ utoronto.ca Office:LM627 Online office hours: Tuesdays: 3-4 pm

-TEACHING ASSISTANT
+TEACHING ASSISTANT Name: Wilson Chung Email: Wilson Chung wilson.chung@mail.utoronto.ca

-Name: Jon Babi

-Email: "Jon Babi" <jon.babi@mail.utoronto.ca> Online student hours: by email appointment

 II COURSE OVERVIEW

 COURSE DESCRIPTION:

 This course is an introduction to polymer chemistry.
 The first part of the course will describe the shapes and sizes of polymer molecules, molecular weight determination, polymer properties in solution and in the solid state.
 This part will also include phase separation and self-assembly.
 The second part of the course will focus on polymer synthesis with an emphasis on polymerization mechanisms and on controlling end groups.
 Examples will illustrate selected applications.